stevengreens10/CodingStrategyGame/README.md

 West: 3
 ```

-`cellObj.Walls[dirNumber]` yields a boolean that dictates whether a wall is present or not in that direction. `true` means that there is a wall.
+`cellObj.WallsArray[dirNumber]` yields a boolean that dictates whether a wall is present or not in that direction. `true` means that there is a wall.

-`cellObj.getLocation()` returns a Location object that has the column and row coordinate of the cell.
+`cellObj.GetLocation()` returns a Location object that has the column and row coordinate of the cell.
 These are stored in `location.x` and `location.y` respectively.

 `game.CellInDirection(Direction)` returns a cell in the specified direction from the current cell.
 If there is a wall in this direction, the function will return null and a warning message will appear in the console.